🔥 Health & Nutrition

 Weekly Burn

-Carbs Target
+Carbs

-~45% of calories
+~45% of TDEE

-~30% of calories
+~30% of TDEE

-Daily Macro Breakdown (Maintenance)
+Daily Macro Breakdown (at Maintenance)

 🥩 Protein